DavidPowell/OpenModes/doc/install.rst

 2. Install `gmsh`_ **version 2.8.4 or later**

-3. Ensure that the location of the gmsh executable is added to the PATH environment variable.
+3. Ensure that the location of the gmsh executable is added to the PATH environment variable, so running the following on the command-line does not give an error:

+   ``gmsh --version``

 4. From the anaconda command-line, OpenModes can be installed with the command

    ``pip install openmodes``.